hazelcast/hazelcast-simulator/README.md

 Therefore, it's crucial to know these constraints and analyse the test results in their context.

-Cloud providers specify the availability of CPU and memory for different instance types, howeveer  they are much less verbose on network-related limits.
+Cloud providers specify the availability of CPU and memory for different instance types, however  they are much less verbose on network-related limits.

 There are two main limitations in play related to network resources: bandwidth (bits/s) and packet count (packets/s).
 Hazelcast-simulator contains a tool that allows measuring the limits of bandwidth and packet count, based on `iperf3`.